Space-Hellas-SA/Enterprise-Scale/docs/reference/wingtip/README.md

 This reference implementation is ideal for customers who want to start with Landing Zones for their workloads in Azure, where hybrid connectivity to their on-premises datacenter is not required from the start.

-Please refer to [Enterprise-Scale Landing Zones User Guide](https://github.com/Azure/Enterprise-Scale/wiki/Deploying-Enterprise-Scale) for detailed information on prerequisites and deployment steps.

 ## How to evolve and add support for hybrid connectivity later

 If the business requirements changes over time, such as migration of on-prem applications to Azure that requires hybrid connectivity, the architecture allows you to expand and implement networking without refactoring Azure Design with no disruption to what is already in Azure.
-The Enterprise-Scale architecture allows to create the Connectivity Subscription and place it into the platform Management Group and assign Azure Policies or/and deploy the target networking topology using either Virtual WAN or Hub and Spoke networking topology.
+The Space-Enterprise-Scale architecture allows to create the Connectivity Subscription and place it into the platform Management Group and assign Azure Policies or/and deploy the target networking topology using either Virtual WAN or Hub and Spoke networking topology.
-For more details, see the *next steps* section at the end of this document.

 ## Pre-requisites